ykkimhgu/HGU-MCE-capstone/README.md

 ## Video Clip

-Submit Video clip file.
+Submit Video clip file (less than 1 min).
 This will be uploaded in  SmartSensorSystem Lab's youtube.
 It should contain

 * Title page:
   * Course name, date, Research title, your name, advisor's name